apache/spark/docs/ml-guide.md

 platform's additional installation instructions.

 Some popular native BLAS (e.g. Intel MKL, OpenBLAS) are based on multi-threading, which will conflict with Spark.
-To use multi-threading based native BLAS, you must set it to use single thread first.
+To use multi-threading based native BLAS, you must set it to use single thread first (SPARK-21305).

 To use MLlib in Python, you will need [NumPy](http://www.numpy.org) version 1.4 or newer.